mindsresearch/between_bytes/docs/devs/building.rst

 Prerequisites
 -------------
-Before you can install SelfScape Insight, you need to have the following software installed:
+Before you can install Between Bytes, you need to have the following software installed:

 1. Python 3.10 or later
 2. pip